-- Choose smooth and straight strands for a sleek and sharp style or select waves/curls for an appearance that’s creative and contemporary.
+- Choose smooth and straight strands for a sleek and sharp style or select waves/curls for a creative and contemporary appearance.

 - If you want to wear your hair loose, you should ensure that it is neatly styled and does not cover your face.

 - Stick to simple and neat hairstyles to keep your interviewer’s attention on your answers instead of your appearance.